AustinVaday/Aquaint-iOS/ConnectMe/Pods/Target Support Files/Pods-Aquaint/Pods-Aquaint-acknowledgements.markdown

 The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the Amazon Cognito Identity Provider and Amazon Cognito Sync subcomponents being licensed under the Amazon Software License.

+## AWSSNS

+The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the Amazon Cognito Identity Provider and Amazon Cognito Sync subcomponents being licensed under the Amazon Software License.

 ## CMDQueryStringSerialization

 The MIT License (MIT)